MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/index.md

 - Requires an on-premises VPN device.
 - Although Microsoft guarantees 99.9% availability for each VPN Gateway, this [SLA](https://azure.microsoft.com/support/legal/sla/vpn-gateway/) only covers the VPN gateway, and not your network connection to the gateway.
-- A VPN connection over Azure VPN Gateway currently supports a maximum of 200 Mbps bandwidth.
+- A VPN connection over Azure VPN Gateway currently supports a maximum of 1.25 Gbps bandwidth.
 You may need to partition your Azure virtual network across multiple VPN connections if you expect to exceed this throughput.

 **Reference architecture**